 Eating oatmeal helps in regulating and lowering blood glucose levels.

-There are some studies that show oatmeal helps in lowering blood sugar levels.
-In a study, participants who ate oats for breakfast reduced post-meal glucose by eight percent compared to those who had ready-to-eat cereal or corn flakes which means a lower risk of getting type II diabetes!
+Some studies show that oatmeal helps lower blood sugar levels.
+In one study, participants who ate oats for breakfast reduced post-meal glucose by eight percent compared to those who had ready-to-eat cereal or cornflakes, which means a lower risk of developing type II diabetes!

 Oats also slow the absorption rate of dietary carbohydrates and glucose from other foods eaten at mealtime, thus smoothing out any sudden spikes in your blood sugar levels.